Wifelike: Plot

 In the future, the company "Wifelike" creates expensive android replicas of dead women for their widowers.
 The companions are subservient to their respective owners while gradually developing consciousness.
 S.C.A.I.R., a group of militant activists, seek to destroy the company for their AI exploitation, seeing the companions as slaves.
 A branch of their group is committing terrorist acts to accomplish their mission; these supposedly involve stealing robots from their owners, reprogramming them, and using them to perform various crimes, including bombing buildings.
 The police cannot locate their leader, nicknamed "the Ringmaster".

-Seasoned policeman William Bradwell works in finding stolen androids and returning them home.
+Seasoned agent William Bradwell works in finding stolen androids and returning them home.
 He orders one made to resemble his deceased love, Meredith.
 Once activated, the companion starts learning about Meredith to become more like her.
 According to William, Meredith used to be a S.C.A.I.R activist, until she fell in love with him, abandoned her cause, and married him.
 This is not the first time that William has gone through this process; previous iterations of his Meredith replica have already been stolen by S.C.A.I.R. and recovered by him, with her memory of the experience being wiped every time.

 While becoming more like Meredith, William's companion starts dreaming about a masked man who claims to know her from before the last memory wipe.
 She also starts receiving visits from Louise, a member of S.C.A.I.R. who seems to have talked to the companion's previous iterations.
 Meanwhile, William discovers that some companions have voluntarily joined S.C.A.I.R. to escape their owners.
 One of them kills herself after William finds her, not wanting to lose her memory and return to her subservient life.

 After learning of his companions' dreams, William convinces his partner, Jack Doerksen, to help him get into the "dreamscape" that manages the companions and their thoughts to arrest the masked man, who claims to be the Ringleader.
-The two have a physical confrontation, but the companion disconnects him from the Dreamscape before he can murder the Ringleader.
+The two have a physical confrontation, but the companion disconnects him from the Dreamscape before he can strangle the Ringleader to death.
 Furious, William storms out of the room, refusing to explain to Jack why he lied to him about his intentions.